abdurakhmonovsharif/fonon-landing-server/README.md

 - Java 21+
 - Maven 3.9+
 - PostgreSQL 13+
+- Docker 24+ (optional but required for containerized runs)

 ### Environment Variables
 Configure the same environment variables used by the Node.js service: